codynhanpham/wordle-solver/README.md

 You can see the program provides you a huge list of possible words, as well as a suggestion.
 You can just use the suggested word, or just pick something else.

 *Notice there are some words that contain special characters!
-Those are just happen to be "words" in the dictionary and I left them their just in case anyone need it.
+Those are just happen to be "words" in the dictionary and I left them there just in case anyone need it.
 You can always exclude them when inputting the gray (wrong) letters the first time:*
 ```
 What are the wrong letters?
 (Input as a,b,c,d,...) ',-,.
 ```